 If you are really taking your time, this whole circuit could be completed in four hours with an excellent coffee stop at the Sky Bistro at the top.
 There’s also a nice interactive indoor center for kids and families to learn about the area.
 As well as a gift shop for visitors.

 During Christmas in Banff, Pursuit organizes a “Mountaintop Christmas” event complete with Santa, cookie decorating, outdoor bubbles, and firepits (and adult Christmas cocktails!).

 There aren’t any WOW views on the Sulphur Mountain hike until you reach the top, but if you like to take many photos like us, then factor in an extra 10 minutes.

 How Hard is the Sulphur Mountain Trail?

-If you’re in reasonably good shape this will be no problem for you and is one of the easier hikes that you can do in the park.
-It’s harder than Tunnel Mountain but much easier than say Cascade Mountain.
+If you’re in reasonably good shape, this will be no problem for you.
+This is one of the easier hikes that you can do in the park.
+It’s more difficult than Tunnel Mountain or Johnston Canyon but much easier than say Cascade Mountain.